de-data-lab/dhin-sdoh-app/README.md

 ### Acknowledgements

 The  API was developed by the [Data Innovation Lab, Tech Impact](https://techimpact.org).
-This effort was made possible by our partnerships with Kate DuPont Phillips of Healthy Communities Delaware, Renata Kowalczyk of Wilmington Alliance, Mia Papas of ChristianaCare, and Rita Landgraf of University of Delaware.
+This effort was made possible by our partnerships with Kate DuPont Phillips of Healthy Communities Delaware, Renata Kowalczyk of Wilmington Alliance, Mia Papas of ChristianaCare, and Rita Landgraf of University of Delaware and our work the the Delaware Health Information Network.
 We would like to extend our deepest thanks for the support and guidance that enabled the success of this initiative.

 ### Data Sources